Associate Professor of Law

 Publications

-The Self-Assessed Writer: Harnessing Fiction Writing Processes To Understand Ourselves as Legal Writers and Maximize Legal Writing Productivity, 10 Leg.
-Comm. & Rhetoric: JALWD 187 (2013) (This article was funded by a Legal Writing Institute/Association of Legal Writing Directors Scholarship Grant.)
+The Self-Assessed Writer: harnessing Fiction Writing Processes To Understand Ourselves as Legal Writers and Maximize Legal Writing Productivity, 10 Leg.
+Comm. & Rhetoric: JALWD 187 (2013)

-Nothing New Under The Sun: More Things Change the More They Stay the Same: How the Legal Profession’s Twenty-First Century Challenges Resemble Those of the Turn of the Twentieth Century, 40 Fordham J. Urb.
-L. 482 (2012) (with Russell G. Pearce).
+Nothing New Under The Sun: How the Turn of the Twenty-First Century Resembles the Turn of the Twentieth Century for the Legal Profession, 40 Fordham J. Urb.
+L. 481 (2013)

 Going Native: Incentive, Identity & The Inherent Ethical Problem of In-House Counsel, 114 W. Va.
 L. Rev. 725 (2012).